Holding To The Prayers Of Our Mothers

 Howe also wrote, “Our husbands shall not come to us reeking with carnage...
 Our sons shall not be taken from us to unlearn all that we have been able to teach them of charity, mercy and patience.
 We women of one country will be too tender of

+those of another country to allow our sons to be trained to injure theirs".
 Her message inspired and reached many more Americans, and for thirty years after her public vision was shared, many women followed her in many noble causes, including calling for an end to lynching once and for all, to end slavery, better children’s care and public health, welfare assistance to the poor, and indeed held faith true to heart that America could become as civilized as ever in realizing their vision to care for the casualties of our dear nation, that indeed motherhood is a gentle yet empowering force that gardens the fullest promise of America and the justice and liberty it indoctrinates.

 Sadly, as with many of the holidays in which we cherish dearly, Mother’s Day has become entangled in consumer culture in modern times, and ever too much now have women become re-defined as consumers to the family, as have the visions that made this day possible been ignored.
 Indeed flowers can bring a smile to any woman’s heart, but there are millions of women worldwide who still need and lack access to basic, essential qualities to life including health care, living wages and child care for their children.
 It’s in the integrity, the intuitiveness beating deep in the hearts of Howe and her believers, that can still make this munificent dream most possible.
 My optimism is most bright in that I absolutely believe voices of this generation are continuing to pass Howe’s tenderhearted torch forward, for as Albert Schweitzer said, “In everyone's life, at some time, our inner fire goes out.
 It is then burst into flame by an encounter with another human being.
 We should all be thankful for those people who rekindle the inner spirit.”
 It’s not just mothers either who are doing so, it’s many men as well, for as my dear poet friend Sharon (Mysteria) says, Happy Mother’s Day is for “all those that "Mother", including caregivers, pet lovers, and single dads out there.”